Ziconius/ziconius.github.io/_posts/2020-05-23-intro-to-c2-infra.md

 You'll be prompted to confirm the changes and now we can check our Cloudflare DNS page to see our updated/created domain name 'malware.moozle.wtf'.

-The drawn back to using Terraform like this is that we must manually update our DNS if the external IP address of our service changes.
+The draw back to using Terraform like this is that we must manually update our DNS if the external IP address of our service changes.
 This is unlikely, but it only takes forgetting for a few hours to miss critical implant checkins.

 ### Via External-DNS